 Mojtaba Khamenei is infinitely more dangerous than his predecessor and father, Ali Khamenei, as he is more willing to lie and places less value on human life, a former study partner of the new supreme leader told The Jerusalem Post.

-Jaber Rajabi, who worked as a foreign-policy adviser to Iranian President Mahmoud Ahmadinejad and as a go-between for the regime-backed militias in Iraq, spoke with The Post through a written translator from his home in the United Arab Emirates, where he has been living under local protection in exile since 2021.
+Jaber Rajabi, who worked as a foreign-policy adviser to then-Iranian president Mahmoud Ahmadinejad and as a go-between for the regime-backed militias in Iraq, spoke with the Post through a written translator from his home, where he has been living under local protection in exile since 2021.

-From a family loyal to the regime, Rajabi’s father fought in the Iraq-Iran war, and his mother worked for a short time in the office of the now-assassinated supreme leader.
-It was this history that led the regime to recruit him after discovering him fighting in Muqtada al-Sadr’s terrorist groups against US forces in Iraq.
+From a family loyal to the regime, Rajabi’s father fought in the Iraq-Iran War, and his mother worked for a short time in the office of the now-assassinated supreme leader.
+It was this history that led the regime to recruit him after discovering that he fought in Muqtada al-Sadr’s terrorist groups against US forces in Iraq.

 Rajabi first encountered Motjaba Khamenei in Qom, where he began studying alongside him at a religious seminary.
 The Qom Seminary, known as the Hawza Ilmiyya of Qom, is the most highly regarded center for Twelver Shia Islamic scholarship in Iran.